winfrees/vtea-site/datasets.md

 ### Biopsy tissue 2
 <a href="https://doi.org/10.5281/zenodo.5826144"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5826144.svg" alt="DOI"></a>

-This is an image volume of a kideny biopsy collected with a cyclic multiplexed immunofluorescense approach, CODEX.
+This is an image volume of a kideny biopsy collected with a cyclic multiplexed immunofluorescense approach, <a href = "https://pubmed.ncbi.nlm.nih.gov/30078711/">CODEX</a>.

 <h4> Image file </h4>